spalt/EO1/README.md

 - You need a way to connect a keyboard and mouse to your EO1.
 I got one of these -- https://www.amazon.com/gp/product/B01C6032G0/ -- and connected my USB keyboard to it, then my USB mouse to the keyboard.
 - Flickr API key:  Once you've signed up for [Flickr](https://www.flickr.com), go [here](https://www.flickr.com/services/apps/create/apply/), to create an "app".
 Once you walk through the short wizard, your key will look like a series of numbers and letters.
 You will want the **public key**.
 - Flickr User ID:  Your user ID is in the URL bar when viewing your photos.
 For example it is bolded in the following URL:  https://www.flickr.com/photos/ **193118297@N04** / — you only need the User ID, not the entire URL.
+If you have a custom name in your URL there are other methods to get the userID: https://www.flickr.com/help/forum/en-us/72157632667188299/
 - Upon setting up the app, it'll ask for these two pieces of info.
 You can either type them in on the setup dialog, or put them into a file (the User ID, followed by a carriage return, followed by your Public API key).
 Name this file **"config.txt"** and copy your to your EO1's "Downloads" folder.
 (An easy way to do this is to email yourself the file then log into your email and download it using the EO1's web browser [described below]).

 ### Setup